Skip to main content

 Constitutional crisis

-Immediately after the 1984 election the incoming Labour government wanted to devalue the New Zealand currency on the advice of Treasury and the Reserve Bank – New Zealand was in the midst of a currency crisis.
-However, the outgoing prime minister, Robert Muldoon, was reluctant to act.
+Immediately after the 1984 election, the incoming Labour government – on the advice of Treasury and the Reserve Bank – wanted to devalue the New Zealand dollar to address a currency crisis.
+However, the outgoing prime minister, Robert Muldoon, was reluctant to do this.
 This caused a constitutional crisis because Muldoon initially refused to act according to constitutional convention.
 Muldoon eventually agreed to devaluation.
-Government caretaker conventions were clarified in the wake of this incident.
+The conventions for caretaker governments were clarified in the wake of this incident.

 Bridling executive power